ffxf/solax-pv-monitor/README.md

 cd solax-pv-monitor
 ```

 Change the environment variables defined in `.env` that are used to setup and deploy the stack.
+For a first test you should be able to leave the values in `.env` as they are, though.
+For deploying permanently you will at least want to adjust modify the password and token settings, though (see the corresponding comments in the file itself).

 ```bash
 ├── telegraf/